-At What’s On in Wollongong, we know cyclists are spoilt for choice in our city.
-From flat coastal tracks to challenging mountain terrain, Wollongong truly offers something for everyone – from learner riders right through to seasoned pros.
+Get on your bike and discover our best bike rides, cycle paths and mountain bike trails around the Illawarra.
+At What’s On in Wollongong, we know cyclists are spoilt for choice locally.
+From flat coastal tracks to challenging mountain terrain, Wollongong truly offers something for everyone – from learner riders, to lycra clad pro’s and MTB thrill seekers.

 With more than 42km of shared cycle pathways stretching between Sandon Point and Lake Illawarra, Wollongong has earned its place as one of Australia’s most cycle-friendly destinations.
 Whether you’re planning a relaxed family ride to a new beach or gearing up for a full day in the saddle, our team has pulled together the best local routes to help you make the most of cycling in Wollongong.
 So when it comes to discovering where to ride, trust What’s On in Wollongong to guide your next two-wheeled adventure!